uncefact/project-crm/website/docs/vocabulary/vocabulary-requirements.md

 Some words about legal considerations of mapping criteria

-* Self-assessed mapping and liabilitiy
+* Self-assessed mapping and liability
-* Third party assessed mapping (who’s liable if wrong?)
+* Third-party assessed mapping (who’s liable if wrong?)
 * Formal one-way recognition
 * Formal mutual recognition